 Joe Rogan doesn’t like Justin Trudeau.
-That was the international-incident headline over the weekend.
+That was an international-incident headline in 2022.

 Among other things, Rogan, on his podcast, called Trudeau a “f-ing dictator” and said Canada is a “communist” country.
 Naturally, as a Canadian-born entertainment reporter, my American radio counterparts wanted me to chime in on Rogan chiming in on what Canadians have been, well, chiming in on for years.

 It’s interesting that we assume that because you’re “one of them” that you naturally have an opinion on a subject.

 By that I mean, because you’re a Canadian you automatically have an opinion on an American commenting on the country and its leader.
 Because you’re a woman you automatically have an opinion and firm position on abortion.
 Because you’re gay you automatically have an opinion on trans rights.
 Because you’re black you must support the Black Lives Matter movement.